Easy and Meaningful CSR Activities

 Incorporating corporate social responsibility into a conference is an effective way to encourage a culture of well-being.
-Learn expert strategies for harnessing the power of events for the greater good by registering for the upcoming webcast on "Easy and Meaningful CSR," taking place on Wednesday, Feb.
-12 at 2 p.m.
-EST. Register and find out more here
+Learn expert strategies for harnessing the power of events for the greater good in this on-demand webcast.
+Watch now.

 Promoting wellness at an event can go well beyond serving healthy food at lunch and adding a group yoga session in the morning.
-Increasingly, planners are looking for ways to creating a more all-encompassing "culture of well-being" at a gathering that incorporates mind, body and social responsibility.
+Increasingly, planners are looking for ways to create a more all-encompassing culture of well-being at gatherings that incorporates elements focusing on the mind, the body and social responsibility.

 "Well-being is a much broader and expanded state of being that includes wellness," says Lee Papa, who facilitates meditation and mindfulness programs for organizations and corporate events.
 "Throwing activities and activations against the wall to see what sticks is not the best path."

-Instead, she encourages planners to take a more holistic approach to wellness at their events, thinking about the event as an opportunity to offer healthy choices in a wide range of ways, from CSR activities to mindfulness breaks.
+Instead, she encourages planners to take a more holistic approach to wellness, thinking about the event as an opportunity to offer healthy choices in a wide range of ways, from CSR activities to mindfulness breaks.

 Build a Natural Schedule

 There's always a lot to cover during an event, and it can be tempting for planners to start breakfast a bit earlier and push dinner back a bit later, packing in education and activities everywhere else.
-Attendees may find themselves trying to answer emails late at night when they return home and get barely enough sleep to function.
+But attendees might find themselves trying to answer emails late at night when they return home and get barely enough sleep to function.

-According to the "Global Wellness Trends Report," released on Jan.
-28 as part of the Global Wellness Summit, we can expect to soon see a greater focus on "true circadian health," in which "more hotels, wellness resorts and airlines will think beyond generic sleep offerings to offer true circadian solutions for travelers based on their circadian cycle, revolving around the timing of light."
+According to the "Global Wellness Trends Report," released last year as part of the 2021 Global Wellness Summit, we can expect to see a greater focus on "true circadian health," in which "more hotels, wellness resorts and airlines will think beyond generic sleep offerings to offer true circadian solutions for travelers based on their circadian cycle, revolving around the timing of light."

 A meeting schedule should take such attendee needs into account, whether it's more tailored to their natural circadian rhythms or simply makes their days more manageable.

-"Start sessions later, and release attendees for the evening later," suggests Amaia Stecker, owner and lead designer at Pilar & Co.
-"Offer optional wellness events in the morning and evening so attendees can select to avoid the party and after party if they so choose.
+"Start sessions later, and release attendees for the evening earlier," suggests Amaia Stecker, owner and lead designer at Pilar & Co.
+"Offer optional wellness events in the morning and evening, so attendees can select to avoid the party and after party if they so choose.
 Offer or even promote mocktails rather than cocktails at evening sessions so everyone wakes up with a clear head."

 Bring Nature Into the Venue